A B2B Nurture Campaign Guide – With Examples

 Drifts Welcome Email

-If you have your nurture campaigns up and running, but aren’t getting any bang for your buck, (leaving you feeling a bit depressed) we would love to help.
+If you have your nurture campaigns up and running, but aren’t quite getting the results you would like we would love to help.

 But also by using personalization and building the perfect list for you, so that you target the right people.

-PS: If you’re not yet ready to partner up with us, no problem, we also offer consulting services (the pricing is a fraction of the cost) and even a free 15 min call, if you would like to know more.
+PS: If you’re not yet ready to partner up with us, no problem, we also offer free 15-minute strategy sessions.